ATLAS-GHOST/SPOOK/README.md

 ### 8. Starting the receiver

+The receiver takes UDP packets as input and exposes metrics for Prometheus to scrape.

 To start the receiver:
 8. In a new terminal, cd `SPOOK/launch/scripts/` and run `receiver.py`

 If you want to increase the buffer size, run instruction #7 and restart `receiver.py`

 ### 9. Starting the sender

+The sender sends UDP packets at max rate from the sender machine.
+It continualy sends packets of the same size to the target IP specified by the user.

 9. In a new terminal, cd `SPOOK/launch/scripts/`and run the script.
 An example input for the sender is `python sender.py --target-ip 127.0.0.1 --buffer 4000 --duration 10 --packet-size 16`, where:
    a. `--target-ip` is the IP address of the machine which hosts the Prometheus and Grafana Docker.
 If not typed out, it will default to local host "0.0.0.0".
 Format it without quotation marks.